-And earth's strong pillars bend: The temple's vail in sunder breaks,- The solid marbles rend.
+And earth's strong pillars bend:

+The temple's vail in sunder breaks,-

+The solid marbles rend.

-- 3. 'T is done! the precious ransom's paid!
+- T is done! the precious ransom's paid!

 Receive my soul! he cries;

 See where he bows his sacred head;

 He bows his head and dies.

-- 4. But soon he'll break death's envious chain,

-And in full glory shine:
+- But soon he 'll break death's envious chain, And in full glory shine:

-O Lamb of God, was ever pain,
+O Lamb of God, was ever pain, Was ever love, like thine?

-514 Remember me!
+Remember me!